-Phillip is a knowledgeable naturalist and a talented science illustrator with strong visual communication skills.
-The extent of his knowledge, expertise, and experience is considerable: after developing his artistic skills in college, he taught art at a public high school.
-As a skilled metalworker and carpenter, he managed a blacksmith business and then went on to work for the Yale-Peabody Museum of Natural History, where he sculpted nearly a dozen models of birds to help restore the museum’s Connecticut Bird Hall and North American Dioramas.
+Phillip is a naturalist and science illustrator with strong visual communication skills.
+After developing his artistic skills in college, he taught art at a public high school.
+As a skilled metalworker and carpenter, he later managed a blacksmith business and then went to work for the Yale-Peabody Museum of Natural History, where he sculpted nearly a dozen models of birds to help restore the museum’s Connecticut Bird Hall and North American Dioramas.
 After deciding to pursue a career in science illustration, he attended and graduated from the Scientific Illustration program at California State University, Monterey Bay.
 Phillip has also volunteered for the National Audubon Society, assisted with bird-banding initiatives, participated in numerous citizen-science projects, and worked as a docent for the Pacific Grove Museum of Natural History in California.